farzingkh/EigenFlow/README.md

 # EigenFlow
 This project was inspired by Deep Learning From Scratch: Theory and Implementation [blog post](https://www.deepideas.net/deep-learning-from-scratch-theory-and-implementation/) by Daniel Sabinasz.
 This project implements an API to create computational graphs and neural nets using Eigen libraray in C++ from scratch.
-Corrently it includes a gradient descent optimizer to minimize any user defined loss function.
+Currently it includes a gradient descent optimizer to minimize any user defined loss function.
 This project was created with educational purposes in mind and does not offer the most efficient way of implementing neural nets.
-It corrently uses dynamicly sized matrices everywhere.
+It currently uses dynamicly sized matrices everywhere.
 However, for large matrices the overhead might be reasonable and still efficient according to Eigen library documentation.

 ## Dependencies for Running
 * cmake >= 2.8